Australia's Parliament House

 The white of the marble and the design of the screen wall recall the white façade of Old Parliament House with its series of oblong windows.
 This visual link is further emphasised when the 2 buildings are viewed together from the north and it appears that Old Parliament House sits within the curved walls of the new one.

 A stainless steel coat of arms, created by Sydney sculptor, Robin Blau, is set into the Great Verandah.
 Measuring 4 by 4 metres, the work is based on 'rarrk' – crosshatching – a style of painting from Arnhem Land in the Northern Territory, which was developed many thousands of years ago.
-Like the Forecourt mosaic, it acknowledges the ongoing contribution of Indigenous people in Australia.
+Like the Forecourt mosaic, it acknowledges the ongoing contribution of Aboriginal peoples in Australia.
 Blau also created a coat of arms for the executive wing entrance.
 Both works were a gift from the Parliament and the people of New South Wales.

 The Foyer